- Purchase the complete Expat Arrivals Montreal Guide (PDF)

 St Joseph’s Oratory’s famous dome can be seen from miles away.
-This is a pilgrimage site that attracts millions of visitors every year and is something expats in Montreal should not miss.
+This is a pilgrimage site that attracts over two million visitors every year and is something expats in Montreal should not miss.

-Village du Pere Noel, or Santa’s Village, is an hour away from Montreal but is certainly worth the trip for expats who have young children.
+Village du Père Noël, or Santa’s Village, is an hour's away from Montreal but is certainly worth the trip for expats with young children.
 The little ones can meet Santa Claus, see magic shows and interact with reindeers.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Montreal.
 Please contact us if you'd like to contribute.